 Roast in hot oven until tender and cheese browns, 18-20 minutes.

+Remove potatoes to a plate.
 Replace foil and reserve baking sheet.

 White potatoes roast, par-bake flatbreads.